Basics of Horse Arena or Menage Construction

 The total thickness of a horse menage should be between 350 and 400mm thick, depending on your choice of top finish.
 It is not a good idea to build straight onto the current topsoil as this holds a lot of organic matter that blocks the drainage.
 It has to be removed.
 But don't dispose of the soil as it can be used to regulate the outside of the finished arena or to fill in lying areas to spread grass seeds.
 Try to avoid sending items to the tip as this can be rather expensive.
 After removing the topsoil you need to get the formation quite flat.
 This may result in excavating some places and filling others.
 Once this level is complete you can start the proper building of the horse arena.

 Below Ground Drainage

 Drainage is a key part of the dressage arena.
-The arena needs to be function during the whole year and not suffer from harsh weather.
+The arena needs to be functional during the whole year and not suffer from harsh weather.
 This means it needs to drain well.
 The most common method is called the Herringbone Pattern.
-This incorporates a main carrier drain down the centre with other drain pipes branching off to the side of the horse arena.
+This incorporates the main carrier drain down the centre with other drain pipes branching off to the side of the horse arena.
 The other drains run across the arena from one side to the other.
 Any drainage system you use will follow the same principle of collecting drains feeding into the carrier.
-The carrier drain then feeds into a main drain run like a ditch or stream.
+The carrier drain then feeds into the main drain run like a ditch or stream.
 The drains need to be perforated or slotted to allow water to drain into them.
 We advise using Channel Drain.
-Place them in a trench which is double the drains depth and wrap in Woven Geotextile Membrane.
+Place them in a trench that is double the drains depth and wrap them in Woven Geotextile Membrane.

 We offer Horse Arena Packages for more common sizes, but we can price whatever you need.
 There are also higher grade geotextile membranes available if preferred.
 Thanks for reading!